yholkamp/cinder-docker-driver/README.md

 - HostUUID (root disk UUID)
 - InitiatorIP (default interface IP)
 - Region (defaults to "RegionOne")
+- MountType (defaults to "iSCSI", set to "compute" to connect the volume using the OpenStack compute API, eliminating the need for iSCSI functionality)

 Example config with additional options: